Book value = Total assets – Total liabilities

 So how do you find a company’s total assets and liabilities?
 This information is found on a company’s balance sheet, which is typically found in the investor relations section of a company’s website.
 You can also try looking up “Company ABC balance sheet” followed by the current year on Google.

 Let’s calculate the book value of a major company like Microsoft.
-These values are taken from its Earnings Release FY20 Q3.
+These values are taken from its balance sheet at January 1, 2021.

 You can also skip the math as book value is often reported as “shareholder’s equity” or “stockholder’s equity” on a company’s balance sheet.